 - Clerical, basic administrative office work, or internships requiring cold calling do not qualify.

-- The internship must be related to a student's study of Economics in some regard.
+- The internship must be related to a student's study of Economics.

-- The internship must be completed at a well-established organization under the direct supervision of an experienced professional.
+- The internship must be completed at a well-established organization based in the United States under the direct supervision of an experienced professional.
 Remote internships may be accepted on a case-by-case basis.
-We encourage you and your supervisor to read through best practices for remote internships.

 - The internship cannot be at a company owned by a relative, with a relative, or with anyone who reports to a relative.